 The western part of the perimeter was also protected by the Mint Tower, also built in the 15th century.
 In the Middle Ages, it housed the town mint, where Goleniów denarii were minted.
 Its brick body composed of two parts: the quadrilateral part of the ground floor, which in the second storey turned into an octagonal part with pointed openings arranged in it.
 The connection of both parts was provided by squinches – semicircular architectural elements placed in four corners.
 In the town wall adjacent to the tower there was an ogival opening of the former Water Gate, i.e. the passage to the town from the river port.

-Four gates led to the Goleniów: Szczecin Gate in the west, Stargard Gate in the south, Wolin Gate in the north-east and Mill Gate in the north.
-The oldest of them, the Szczecin Gate, was built in 1315.
-It was preceded by a wooden bridge over Ina, it was covered with a gable roof and did not receive a decorative facade form.
+Four gates led to the Goleniów: Szczecin Gate in the south-west, Stargard Gate in the south, Wolin Gate in the north-east and Mill Gate in the north.
+The oldest of them, the Szczecin Gate, was preceded by a wooden bridge over Ina, it was covered with a gable roof and did not receive a decorative facade form.
 The Stargard Gate formed an extensive complex with a stone bridge and a foregate preceding it.
 Its elevations were characterized by decorative arrangements, topped with pinnacles.

 The Wolin Gate was situated on the road leading to Wolin and Kamień Pomorski.
 It was founded on a rectangular plan.
 Its lower part with its pointed arch passage, was made of granite blocks, carefully processed into regular cubes.
 Above the ground floor, the four-storey part was made of ceramic bricks and topped with gables.
 From the outside, up to the height of the third floor, the façade has a large, wide recess with a semicircular closure, housing originally portcullis.
 The inner façade, from the town side, was pierced with four rows of window openings.
 Above the passage, slender pilaster strips were created, turning into pinnacles of the stepped gable.